legaspacho/personal_finance_dashboard/ReadMe.md

     2b) The "pillar2a.csv" has the following structure

-        ```csv
-        Date,Amount,Original amount,Original currency,Exchange rate,Description,Subject,Category,Tags,Wise,Spaces,category
-        01/01/2011,234.65,,,,PensionFund,,taxes,,,,pillar2a
-        ```

         For every salary you receive starting at the date Date you will have a new income going to pillar 2a based on the mentioned value.
 If you have a salary raise or how much you put in pillar 2a is changing you can add a new row with the start date and associated value.

     2c) The "taxes_init.csv" has the following structure

-        ```csv
-        Date,Amount,Original amount,Original currency,Exchange rate,Description,Subject,Category,Tags,Wise,Spaces,category
-        30/09/2011,-5000,,,,taxes_delete,,taxes,,,,taxes
-        ```

         In the description you can add "tax_add_manual" or "taxes_delete".
 I created this file if you want to smooth your taxes and remove the full amount paid once a year and add the monthly values

 3) In the Exception_csv\categorization_exceptions.csv
-    The goal of this file is to identify and modify some transaction for a better categorisation (i.e. if you paid in advance for a holiday house 3 months before but your friends will pay you pack after the holiday you can "move" the initial payment to when you are paid pack to reflect the netto)
+    The goal of this file is to identify and modify some transaction for a better categorisation (i.e. if you paid in advance for a holiday house 3 months before but your friends will pay you pack after the holiday you can "move" the initial payment to when you are paid pack to reflect the netto).
+You can copy the csv "categorization_exceptions.csv" from the example_data into the Exception_csv folder

     The csv has the following structure: description_substring,amount_min,amount_max,year_condition,year_min,year_max,month_condition,month_min,month_max,date_min,date_max,new_description,new_category,new_month,new_year,subject,category, Memo